 A unique ensemble of ancient tombs (1370-1449 years) is located near Afrasiab settlement.
 It is also called "Street cemetery".
 Building of mosques and mausoleums of XI-XV centuries oddly stretched on both sides and their blue domes look like an elegant necklace from the top.

-In accordance with a legend, Ibn 'Abbas came to preach in Samarkand in 640, spent there 13 years and was beheaded by the Zoroastrians during his prayer.
+In accordance with a legend, Kusam ibn Abbas came to preach in Samarkand in 640, spent there 13 years and was beheaded by the Zoroastrians during his prayer.

-The grave of Kusama ibn Abbas attracts to Samarkand many adherents of religious or spiritual tourism, because even in the Middle Ages, a pilgrimage to the grave of "The Living King" was equated to Mecca hajj.
+The grave of Kusam ibn Abbas attracts to Samarkand many adherents of religious or spiritual tourism, because even in the Middle Ages, a pilgrimage to the grave of "The Living King" was equated to Mecca hajj.
 According to a legend, water source at the grave possess healing power.

-All mausoleums complex Shahi Zinda form a single composition.
+All mausoleums complex Shakhi Zinda form a single composition.
 Each of them is a square building with a dome, the entrance to which is highlighted by a portico.
 Is rich in architectural decoration of buildings, which are used irrigation bricks, majolica tiles, carved mosaic.